 6. All Official Transcripts

-- Transcripts from every accredited college or university attended (not just the degree granting institution) must be sent either to Pace University, directly from the academic institution, or forwarded by the applicant in sealed envelopes from the academic institution.
+- Transcripts from every accredited college or university attended (not just the degree granting institution) must be sent either to Pace University, directly from the academic institution electronically or by mail, or forwarded by the applicant in sealed envelopes from the academic institution.

 7. International Students

-- International applicants will need to submit TOEFL, IELTS or Pearson PTE academic scores.
-For more information visit our TOEFL/IELTS/Pearson PTE Requirements page.
+- International applicants will need to submit TOEFL, IELTS, Pearson PTE or Duolingo academic scores.
+For more information visit our TOEFL/IELTS/Pearson PTE/Duolingo Requirements page.

 Additional Requirements: In addition, GRE/GMAT/MAT exam scores and/or pre-requisites and other application requirements may apply.
 Please consult the printed applications for details.